shubhamvinayak/Spring-IoC/README.md

 * Assemble the dependencies between the objects

 The advantages of this architecture are:

-1.decoupling the execution of a task from its implementation.
+1.Decoupling the execution of a task from its implementation.

-2.making it easier to switch between different implementations.
+2.Making it easier to switch between different implementations.

-3.greater modularity of a program.
+3.Greater modularity of a program.

-4.greater ease in testing a program by isolating a component or mocking its dependencies and allowing components to communicate through contracts.
+4.Greater ease in testing a program by isolating a component or mocking its dependencies and allowing components to communicate through contracts.

 Configuration of Spring container includes:
-1. configure spring beans
+1. Configure spring beans
 2. Create Spring Container.
 3. Retrive beans from the container